thedelk/grooper-ace-architect/docs/vol-1/acquire.md

 ![](../assets/img/vol-1/1-3/013.png)

-!!! abstract "Step 8"
+!!! abstract "Global Resources / Scanner Profiles / **Scan Profile**"
-    Click **OK**.
+    Press **OK**.
 We don't need to change any of the other settings here, but feel free to click on them and read their descriptions to learn more about them.

-This will bring us back to our **Scanner Profile** configuration node.

 ![](../assets/img/vol-1/1-3/014.png)

 #### Saving

-!!! abstract "Step 9"
+!!! abstract "Global Resources / Scanner Profiles / **Scan Profile**"
-    We're done here, so click **Save** to save the changes we've made so far.
+    We're done here, so press **Save** to save the changes we've made so far.

 ![](../assets/img/vol-1/1-3/015.png)